johnnyzheng0636/llm_hallucinations_reimplementation/README.md

 This is based on the paper "On Early Detection of Hallucinations in Factual Question Answering".
 All rights are reserved by the authors of the paper.

 # How to use
-To download the repo, run: "git clone https://github.com/johnnyzheng0636/llm_hallucinations_reimplementation.git"
+To download the repo, run: `git clone https://github.com/johnnyzheng0636/llm_hallucinations_reimplementation.git`

-Move into the repo: "cd llm_hallucinations_reimplementation"
+Move into the repo: `cd llm_hallucinations_reimplementation`

-Initialize Conda on Superpod run: "conda"
+Initialize Conda on Superpod run: `conda`

 If not exist, follow the instruction, else process

-To set up environment, run: source setup.sh
+To set up environment, run: `source setup.sh`

 Before runing any python code, please easure the correct virtual environment (venv) is activate, i.e.